 Band III

 Band III is the only frequency band that provides the opportunity for rapid introduction of core digital radio services in most of Europe using the terrestrial broadcasting systems described in this document.
 Nevertheless, any Band III usage would need to comply with the GE06 framework.
+Some countries in Europe have also allocated 230 240 MHz for digital radio in order to provide sufficient spectrum.
+This frequency band is under the framework of Wi95revCO07

 If the use of different systems is to be foreseen in Band III appropriate spectrum rasters must be defined together with the necessary sharing criteria.
 Where other frequency bands are to be used for the introduction of digital radio, coexistence of different systems should be allowed through appropriate spectrum rasters and sharing criteria.

-[Question – is there sufficient spectrum to meet all digital radio needs in Band III?]
+[Question – is there sufficient spectrum to meet all digital radio needs in Band III?
+Sweden to provide text]

 Band IV/V